mcckyle/the-calendar/README.md

 - **Vite**: A fast build tool and development server for React.
 - **CSS Grid & Flexbox**: For responsive and flexible layout design.
 - **JSON File**: Events data is fetched from a local JSON file to render events for specific dates.

+## Contributing

+This project is open-source and contributions are welcome.
+Whether it's reporting bugs, suggesting new features, or submitting code, your collaboration is valuable in growing this community-driven project.